appliedrelevance/epibus/README.md

 Note that the MODBUS protocol has been around since 1979 before the words "master" and "slave" in the context of machinery were considered offensive.
 The MODBUS protocol is still used today and is the most common protocol used to communicate with PLCs.

-The name "Epibus" is a portmanteau of "Epi" (from "Epinomy") and "Bus" (from "MODBUS").
+The name "EpiBus" is a portmanteau of "Epi" (from "Epinomy") and "Bus" (from "MODBUS").

-Epibus is based on the excellent [PyModbus library](https://pymodbus.readthedocs.io/en/latest/readme.html), which is a pure Python implementation of the MODBUS protocol.
+EpiBus is based on the excellent [PyModbus library](https://pymodbus.readthedocs.io/en/latest/readme.html), which is a pure Python implementation of the MODBUS protocol.

 ## Installation